RogerWaters/react-thread-pool/README.md

 - https://github.com/reactphp/event-loop/issues/41
 - Stability / Error handling

-If you have any issues or feature request, feel free to create an ticket
+If you have any issues or feature request, feel free to create a ticket